JD-Mani/JD-Mani/README.md

 - 👀 I’m interested in web developer and frontend developer
 - 🌱 I’m currently learning Html, Css, Javascript, React, MySQL
 - 💞️ I’m additional learning the fundamentals of  Java, Python, Artificial Intelligence, Full Stack Development
-- 👀 I’m looking to collaborate on ...
+- 👀 I’m looking to collaborate on frontend developers and web developers
 - 📫 How to reach me @manicsdeveloper@gmail.com and manics2468@gmail.com

 <!---